mr-narender/Adriatico-Tours/README.md

 The desktop version of navigation is relatively easy to use with clean and effective design in mind.
 The top bar servers as a contact details section and the main navigation consist of the company logo, functional search bar & navigation links.

-**Search Bar Funcionality** - users can search for two terms "food" & "culture" which is initially a part of the placeholder to instruct the user what to search for.
+**Search Bar Functionality** - users can search for two terms "food" & "culture" which is initially a part of the placeholder to instruct the user what to search for.
 Additionally, users can also search for individual destinations(current offering) which will redirect them to a relevant city page.
-If the user inputs the search term which is not stored in the js file the page will return no result found.
+If the user inputs the search term which is not stored in the js file, the page will return no result found.

 The mobile version navigation consists of contact details, a top bar, a hamburger menu, logo & search icon.
 The menu expands from left to right and consist of all navigation links.
 The search bar has the same functionality, but it expands and closes based on a users preference.